rhearty1/rhearty1.github.io/_posts/2026-08-07-Santa-Fe-to-Taos-Trail-Trip-Report.md

 ### Weather

-The monsoon pattern mattered.
+Mornings were beautiful.
+Most of the nine days were excellent.
 We had three successive days with thunderstorms, including one period when we were exposed and soaked.
 Early starts and a willingness to take alternates were important.

 ### Transportation